couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/couchbase-and-rails-tutorial.markdown

 assumptions about how `config/couchbase.yml` works.
 To generate a config, use the `couchbase:config` generator:

-**Unhandled:** `[:unknown-tag :screen]` Since our bucket name differs from the project name, you should update the `bucket` property in the config.
+`shell> rails generate couchbase:config create  config/couchbase.yml` Since our bucket name differs from the project name, you should update the `bucket` property in the config.
 Also if your Couchbase Server is not running on the local machine, you should also change the hostname in the config.
 After you’ve made your modifications, your config should look like this:

 ### config/couchbase.yml

-**Unhandled:** `[:unknown-tag :screen]`
+`common: &common hostname: localhost port: 8091 username: password: pool: default  development: <<: *common bucket: beer-sample  production: <<: *common
+bucket: beer-sample`

 That’s it for configuration, let’s move forward and create some models.